A generalized risk approach to path inference based on hidden Markov models: Algorithmic approaches

-\subsection{Algorithmic approaches}
+\section{Algorithmic approaches}

+It is also possible (at least when the Viterbi path is unique) to hybridize MAP and PMAP inferences without introduction of risk/loss functions.
+We discuss such approaches mainly because one such approach was taken by \citep{Brushe1998}, the only publication dedicated to the theme of hybridization of the MAP and PMAP inferences in HMMs.

-An alternative that does not involve the risk functions is to simply transform the forward and backward variables $\alpha_t(i)$ and $\beta_t(j)$ defined in \eqref{eqn:fwv}.
-Consider, for one example, the recursively applied power transformations given in \eqref{eq:abp} below
+First note that the hybridization can be achieved by a suitable transformation of the forward and backward variables $\alpha_t(i)$ and $\beta_t(i)$ defined in \eqref{eqn:fwv}.
+To make this concrete, consider the recursively applied power transformations with $\mu>0$ given in \eqref{eq:abp} below